 If you were just 1,000 points short of redeeming the $100 gift card, you’re paying 25 percent of the gift card’s store value for 10 percent of the gift card’s points valuation.

-The best reason to buy Membership Rewards would be travel, which tends to be a much larger redemption compared to gift cards and merchandise rewards — especially when it involves points-transfers to the frequent travel programs at 17 participating airlines and 4 partnered hotel chains.
+The most recommended reason to buy points would be travel.
+It tends to be a much larger redemption compared to gift cards and merchandise rewards -- especially when it involves points-transfers to the frequent travel programs at participating airlines and partnered hotel chains.